The Chase Australia: Cash Builder and Head-to-Head rounds

 Each contestant plays the first two rounds alone.
 In the first round, the "Cash Builder", they have one minute to answer as many questions as possible, earning $2,000 per correct answer.
 Next, the contestant faces the day's chaser in a head-to-head contest, attempting to move the money down to the bottom of a seven-step gameboard and into the team bank ("home").
 They may start three steps down from the top (giving a three-step head start and requiring five correct answers to reach home) and play for the money earned in the Cash Builder, start one step farther down for a lesser award, or start one step farther up for a greater award.
 The latter two awards are stated by the chaser; since 2016, lesser awards can be zero or even negative.

 Once the contestant chooses a starting position, the host begins to ask a series of questions with three answer options.
 The contestant and chaser separately lock in their guesses on keypads; once either person locks in, the other must do so within five seconds or be locked out for that turn.
 A correct answer moves the person who gave it one step down the board, but a miss or lock-out leaves them in place.
 If the contestant reaches home without being caught, they advance to the Final Chase and their money is added to the team's prize fund (or deducted, if they chose to play for a negative amount).
 If the chaser catches up, the contestant is eliminated and their money is forfeited.

-If all four contestants lose their head-to-head chases, the team nominate one contestant to play for them for an amount of money offered by the chaser in the Final Chase.
+If all four contestants lose their head-to-head chases, the team nominate one contestant to play for them for an amount of money offered by the chaser in the Final Chase, informally dubbed a "Lazarus" round.